All supporting files from this release are listed for individual download below:

 Introducing the Higher Education Initial Participation (HEIP) measure

 This statistical publication presents the latest Higher Education Initial Participation (HEIP) measure.
-The HEIP has been published by DfE (and former Departments) since 2004, and the measure is the sum of the age specific entry rates for the 17 to 30 year old population in England in each academic year.
+The HEIP has been published by DfE (and former Departments) since 2004, and the measure is the sum of the age specific participation rates for the 17 to 30 year-old population in England in each academic year.
 It can be thought of as a projection of the likelihood of a 17-year-old today participating in higher education by age 30 if the latest year's entry rates persisted in the future.